Education in Lithuania: Adult education

 Once students have reached 18 years of age, they are offered a variety of opportunities for further education.
 It is possible to continue one's education in general education schools and centres for adults, by taking various courses or just using the Internet, reading books, or being interested in special literature.

 Adults can obtain primary, basic or secondary education in adult schools, education centres, and general education schools with forms established for adults.
 General education of adults is organised by approx. 60 institutions in all municipalities of the country, which number about 12 thousand adults.
 These schools also provide non-formal adult education services.

 The scope and subjects of study programmes for adults are adapted according to the needs.

 Adults who study under general education and non-formal education programmes can choose a flexible learning form that is most suitable for them — modular education, independent education, extramural education, or distance education.
 These forms allow adults choosing suitable time for their studies and a study programme, as well as planning their learning process on their own.

 The modular learning method creates opportunities to study single subjects and complete the selected education programme within acceptable time frames as well as study for the purposes of self-education.
 Extramural students arrive to the adult school only for consultations and to take credit tests.
 Part of consultations under the correspondence and individual programmes (and all consultations for disabled people) can be provided distantly, by communicating with teachers with the help of information communication technologies — Internet sites, e-mail, or Internet Telephony Programs.

 Adults study not only in order to obtain formal education, but also for self-expression, improvement of their skills, or communication with other people.
 On non-formal adult education courses and seminars adults tend mostly like to study foreign languages, Basics of Law and Business, Psychology, Computer Literacy as well as Arts, Literature, and Philosophy.
 Improvement of competencies in citizenship, traffic safety, and career management is also important.
-Non-formal adult education is organized by approx. 700 public and private institutions.
-Adult learning also takes place in the workplace and is organized by the employers taking into account their business demands.
+Non-formal adult education is organised by approx. 700 public and private institutions.
+Adult learning also takes place in the workplace and is organised by the employers taking into account their business demands.